jdevuyst/comprehend/README.md

 ;=> ([1 [1]] [1 [2]])
 ```

 Think of `^::c/opaque x` as saying that you will not attempt pattern matching on the contents of `x`.
-In fact, such matching might succeed under certain conditions:
+Beware that such matching might in fact succeed under certain conditions:

 ```clojure
 (c/comprehend (c/indexed-set [^::c/opaque [1]])